What is a suitable person?

 There are two ways to find a suitable person:

-- Ask to connect to you – our connection tool directs doctors towards suitable contacts.
+- Ask someone who already acts as a suitable person for a cohort of doctors to connect to you – our connection tool directs doctors towards suitable contacts.

 - Ask someone who is not currently a suitable person to become one.